 Point the social study evaluator towards family and non-family members

-Listen to the instructions from the social study evaluator and follow them
+Listen to the instructions from the social study evaluator and follow them.

-Do not just turn over the references without consulting with each person first
+Do not just turn over the references without consulting with each person first.

 Completing the actual reference letters

-The number one, most important aspect of acting as a reference in your family law case is to complete a letter that is to be submitted to the social study evaluator.
+The most important aspect of acting as a reference in your family law case is to complete a letter that is to be submitted to the social study evaluator.
 This letter will address your qualities as a parent that make you a desirable candidate to be awarded primary conservatorship rights over your child.
-The letters will need to be completed and turned in to the social study evaluator by a certain deadline.
-You can help out the process by checking in periodically with your references to see if they need any assistance completing the letters.
+The letters will need to be completed and turned in to the social study evaluator by a specific deadline.
+You can help out the process by checking periodically with your references to see if they need any assistance completing the letters.

-Leave your opposing party out of the letters
+Leave your opposing party out of the letters.

-What goes in to a social study report?
-Stay tuned tomorrow to find out
+What goes into a social study report?
+Stay tuned tomorrow to find out.

 Questions about reference letters or social studies?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the social study process- including reference letters- please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-Our licensed family law attorneys are experienced in helping guide clients through this important step involved in a contested child custody case.
+Our licensed family law attorneys are experienced in helping guide clients through this critical step involved in a contested child custody case.